Best cameras for real estate photography in 2023

 Buy it used or refurbished: Amazon | eBay

 The Nikon Z7 II is a fantastic all-arounder, and real estate photography is no exception.
 As with other Nikon cameras, it offers robust bracketing options.
 It can bracket from zero to nine frames, with increment options of 0.3 (1/3), 0.7 (2/3), 1, 2, and 3 EV (though some of these aren’t options when bracketing seven or nine frames).
 Such a wide range of settings gives you plenty of flexibility to ensure you get the exposures you need.
-And it has a low base ISO of 64, which is ideal for exteriors.
+And it has a low base ISO of 64, which is ideal for bright exteriors.

 The Z7 II’s 45.7-megapixel full-frame sensor produces richly detailed photos.
-Of course, that results in really files, especially if you are photographing in raw.
+Of course, that results in really large files, especially if you are photographing in raw.
 That could get cumbersome for large properties where you may end up with 500 or more files.
 If that’s a deal breaker for you, the Z6 II is your best option, and it will even save you some money.

 In addition, to quality stills, the Z7 II is capable of 4K60p video, which will come in handy for your walkthrough videos.
 Another nice feature is the ability to decide what settings to carry over from stills to video.
 If, for example, you set a custom white balance for photos, you can easily carry that over to the walkthrough video as well, saving you some time.